 November 1 – November 4, 2018

-Submission is now open for proposals for symposia to be presented at the PSA2018 meeting in Seattle, WA, on November 1-4, 2018.
+Submission is now open for abstracts for posters to be presented at the PSA2018 meeting in Seattle, WA, on November 1-4, 2018.
+The poster forum will be on the evening of November 2.
 This will be the 50th anniversary of the first biennial meeting of the PSA.
-The deadline for submitting symposium proposals is January 5, 2018.
-Please note that there will be morning sessions on November 1 beginning at 9 am.
-PSA2018: Call for Papers is being issued separately.
-PSA2018 will once again include a poster forum; the call for posters will be issued separately.
-The call for session chairs will be sent out in late summer 2018.
-The PSA will once again be offering Dependent Care Subsidies of up to $200, and PSA registrants will also have access to on-site childcares services.
+The deadline for full consideration of poster abstracts is July 1, 2018.
+The poster committee expects to announce its decisions on abstract proposals on an ongoing basis.
+The PSA will once again be offering Dependent Care Subsidies of up to $200, and PSA registrants will also have access to on-site childcare services.

 Poster abstracts may be on any research topic in the philosophy of science, the teaching of philosophy of science, outreach related endeavors in philosophy of science, and philosophy of science focused grant projects.
 The PSA2018 poster committee will strive for quality, variety, innovation, and diversity in accepted abstracts, and we are especially interested in work related to teaching and outreach not typically represented on the main program.
 Members of the PSA2018 Poster Committee are listed here.

 The maximum poster abstract length is 500 words, including any references.
 Submissions should be prepared for anonymous review, with no information identifying the author in the abstract.
 (See http://journal.philsci.org/submissions for instructions on how to prepare submissions for anonymous review.)
 Reviewing will be “triple-masked,” with neither reviewers nor the poster committee chair having access to the author’s identity during the review process.